-New urban developments often include artificial lakes and wetlands.
+New urban developments often include special landscaping or artificial lakes and wetlands.
 This is part of a design concept called water-sensitive urban design (WSUD).

-The artificial lakes and wetlands become part of a network of features designed to manage stormwater runoff.
+The artificial lakes and wetlands become part of a network of features designed to treat the quality of stormwater runoff.
 They help to prevent stormwater pollution in downstream waterways.

-About 12 months after a development is completed, developers hand over to Council any assets created, including water-sensitive urban design infrastructure.
+About 12 months after developers complete the special landscaping or wetland they hand over to Council the water-sensitive urban design infrastructure created.
 We then take over responsibility for managing these assets.